mainmatter/mainmatter.com/src/appearances/2024-02-07-rust-in-production-why-how.md

-Moderator Luca Palmieri (Principal Engineering Consultant at Mainmatter) and panelists ​Edward Wright (Lead GIS Engineer at Vortexa), ​Nodar Daneliya (Founder and CEO of Shuttle), and ​James Cole (Arwen.ai), discussed the reasons for choosing Rust and how to use it for production at our Rust for the Web Meetup. at our Rust for the Web meetup in London.
+Moderator Luca Palmieri (Principal Engineering Consultant at Mainmatter) and panelists ​Edward Wright (Lead GIS Engineer at Vortexa), ​Nodar Daneliya (Founder and CEO of Shuttle), and ​James Cole (Arwen.ai), discussed the reasons for choosing Rust and how they use it in production at our Rust for the Web Meetup. at our Rust for the Web meetup in London.